Power Rankings: Astros, Dodgers in a league of their own

 Week 12 ranking: No. 18

 Justin Smoak has 22 home runs so far this year.
 Before 2017, he had never hit more than 20 in a season.
 And we aren't even at the All-Star break yet.
-His homer on Friday night was a historic one, as well; it was the 1,070th of the month to break the record for MLB home runs hit in a single month (June's home run total ultimately wound up at 1,101). -- Sarah Langs, ESPN Stats & Information
+His homer on Friday night was a historic one, as well: It was the 1,070th of the month, breaking the record for MLB home runs hit in a single month (June's home run total ultimately wound up at 1,101). -- Sarah Langs, ESPN Stats & Information

 19. Baltimore Orioles